ibexmonj/ContribSync/README.md

 ## 🤝 Contributing

 We welcome contributions!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.

+We’re actively building this and looking for contributors!

+Ways to contribute:
+•	Add a new platform plugin (Linear, GitLab, Trello)
+•	Improve AI summarization prompts
+•	Build a simple TUI/GUI wrapper
+•	Add caching / config improvements
+•	Write tests and docs

 ## 🛠️ Future Roadmap
 •	Refactor cli command structure .
 E.g. "csync plugin exec jira..." to "csync jira..."